lubiana/no-framework-tutorial/04-development-helpers.md

 ```

 The last two Errors are caused by the Exception we have used to test the ErrorHandler in the last chapter if we remove
 that we should be able to fix that.
-The first error is something we could fix, but I dont want to focus on that specific
+The first error is something we could fix, but I don't want to focus on that specific
 problem right now.
 Phpstan gives us the option to ignore some errors and handle them later.
 If for example we are working
-on an old legacy codebase and wanted to add static analysis to it but cant because we would get 1 Million error messages
+on an old legacy codebase and wanted to add static analysis to it but can't because we would get 1 Million error messages
 everytime we use phpstan, we could add all those errors to a list and tell phpstan to only bother us about new errors we
 are adding to our code.